 - Traumatic brain injury and concussion may occur after a bike accident, even if you’re wearing a helmet.
 Violent accidents may even disturb the spinal cord, which can lead to serious conditions, such as total or partial paralysis.

 Bike accidents can lead to mounting medical bills and other financial woes.
 Diagnostic testing, surgery, and other forms of treatment can easily run into tens of thousands of dollars in medical bills.
 Serious injuries also require long periods of missed work, which might make you worry about your financial future.
 A personal injury lawsuit helps compensate for these bills and can provide the financial security you need to heal.
+A Fort Lauderdale bicycle accident lawyer can help you with questions regarding damages.
 There are a few different types of compensation, or “damages” in personal injury law:

 - Punitive Damages: In some cases, such as when a driver is grossly negligent (i.e., operating under the influence of drugs or alcohol), you may be able to collect punitive damages.
 These provide punishment to the defendant and discourage the same behavior in the future.